 6. Open a bank account and get your debit card for free and often the same day.
 Banking in France takes a bit more time, as banks often have shorter business hours and opening an account requires paperwork and an appointment.

 7. Go to a baseball game.
 Baseball is largely unknown in France aside from what is shown on TV and in the movies.
 Here are more American things that don’t exist in France.

-8. Legally purchase marijuana for recreational use in 9 states without a prescription.
-In France, it’s illegal nationwide.
+8. Legally purchase marijuana for recreational use in 18 states without a prescription.
+In France, recreational marijuana (and even medical) is illegal nationwide.

 9. Do your banking without getting out of your car at the drive-thru window.
 I can’t say I’ve ever seen a drive-thru window at any bank in France.
 If you want to make a deposit or withdrawal here, you need to go inside or head to the ATM.
 Many banks in the USA have outdoor hours where you can do everything via a tube.
 There may be a drive-thru bank in France although I’ve never seen one and it’s not the norm.

 10. Change your career by going back to school, getting your degree later in life, or just proving your worth in a new industry and working hard.
 In France, career trajectories seem to be more rigid.
 It’s not that you can’t ever change your career — it does happen — but it seems more accepted, encouraged, and do-able in the USA.

 11. You can indulge in a real American breakfast complete with pancakes, eggs, bacon and whatever else your heart desires at a place like Perkins or Cracker Barrel.
 And it’ll be open quite early in the morning.
 Here’s what the French eat for breakfast.

 12. Be sentenced to death in some states for a crime.
 In France, the death penalty is illegal.
 The last time a person was sentenced to death was in 1977.
 Capital punishment was abolished in 1981 and is now forbidden by the constitution.